miguelamello/python-fleet-logbook/README.md

   }
 }
 ```
 Now we can use all the power of MongoDB TimeSeries to query the data in a easy way.
+The beauty of NoSQL databases like MongoDB is that we can store data in a flexible way, without the need to define a schema in advance.
+This is very useful when we are dealing with data that is not well defined, as is the case of NMEA sentences.
+Another advantage on MongoDB is that we can store data in a JSON format, and JSON is a very popular format that is easy to understand and manipulate.

 **3.4) Ingestor Service API**